himanshu2752/Academic_Projects/Implementation of Data Strucutres and Algorithms/ReadMe.md

 	- bfs2 - this method does second breadth first search and returns diameter.
 Takes Graph and vertex(from first bfs) as input.

-### Group Projects

-###### Project 1
-- SinglyLinkedList.java
-Recursive and nonrecursive functions for the following tasks:
-   (i) reverse the order of elements of the SinglyLinkedList class (ii) print the elements of the SinglyLinkedList class, in reverse order.